 Some developers or companies roll out apps only for few regions.
 Possible an app recommended by a friend of yours who lives in a different country is only available for his region, but not yours.
 Similarly, if you bought an app in one country or region, and then you moved to another one, apps you had might disappear.

 7] Microsoft Family settings hiding an application

-If your account is managed by your parents, using Family Settings, then its possible that you are not allowed to install the app.
+If your account is managed by your parents, using Family Settings, then it’s possible that you are not allowed to install the app.
 It can also be because of age restrictions.
-Some apps and games are rated for a particular age group, and if you dont fall into that age group, you cannot install it.
+Some apps and games are rated for a particular age group, and if you don’t fall into that age group, you cannot install them.

 8] Pending Restart after an update

 If you get any specific error or the app keeps failing to install, check if there is any pending restart after a recent update.
 You may need to restart your PC before you can install apps from Microsoft Store.

 9] Reset the Microsoft Store cache

 If nothing works, it is a good idea to reset the Microsoft Store cache.
 Sometimes, like browser cache, it keeps loading old things.